ahmedh-mw/padv24b/docker/_github_docker.readme.md

 At the generated pipeline, make sure to uncomment the container configuration section and HOME environment variable under build_files job, you also need to do the same for generic-job.yml at Generic-Job definition.

 > **_NOTE:_** GitHub Actions runner set container HOME environment variable to /github/home.
-That is why it is important to set HOME environment variable at the pipeline files.
+That is why it is important to adjust HOME environment variable at the pipeline files.

 At repository variables section under the project settings, you need to set IMAGE_TAG variable and to review RUNNER_LABEL, and SUPPORT_PACKAGE_ROOT variables.
 This image tag will be used for all the pipeline jobs.